 🍺 Western style pubs aka Hof (호프) 🍴

-- 🍟 french fries or fried potatoes (gamja twigim 감자튀김) – VEGAN
+- 🍟 french fries or fried potatoes (gamja twigim 감자튀김) – vegan🌱 unless cheese powder is sprinkled on top!

 - 🍕 pizza (피자)